Los Angeles Zoo front entrance

 Supporting the health and welfare of our animal residents is our top priority.
 It is ingrained in our mission and carries through our daily operations.

-Animals on the Brink of Survival More than 16,000 of the nearly two million documented species on our beautiful planet are currently classified as endangered – an all-time high.
+More than 16,000 of the nearly two million documented species on our planet are currently classified as endangered – an all-time high.

-The Los Angeles Zoo was one of the first zoos in the nation to establish a research department, the goal of which is to increase knowledge of animal behavior and improve wellbeing.
+The goal of the Zoo’s Research Division is to increase knowledge of animal behavior and improve animal wellbeing.

 As one of L.A.’s municipal departments, we support, promote, and participate in City initiatives to reduce negative environmental impact.